Plan of God

 Daniel 7:27 The Kingdom and dominion, and the greatness of the Kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose Kingdom is an everlasting kingdom, and all dominions shall serve and obey Him.

-Isn't it interesting how well the concepts of light and darkness have developed?
+It is so interesting how well the concepts of light and darkness have been developed.
 Light exposes that which is hidden in darkness; it shows things as they really are.
 Jesus Christ, the Light of the World, came to dispel the darkness and impart His wisdom to all.
 The use of the terms “light and darkness” are widely used and accepted language referring to wisdom and understanding – or the lack thereof.

 We need to understand God’s self-revelation—and that is the fact that God is brilliant spiritual radiant light.
 As a perfect Savior, Jesus died a most ignominious death so that we do not have to die for our own sins and transgressions, and He was raised to life by His Father that we too may live.
 He did that in order to elevate us out of darkness into the light of life.
 Jesus’ ‘light’ illuminates the path of life that we are to walk – if we are to be like Him.
 King David realized that: